-IP TAKE: Allen wants to get in on the early stages of groundbreaking research.
+IP TAKE: Allen seeks to fund the early stages of groundbreaking research.

-PROFILE: The Princeton, New Jersey-based Rita Allen Foundation has been investing in “transformative ideas in their earliest stages to leverage their growth and promote breakthrough solutions to significant problems,” since 1953.
-The foundation has kept a fairly low profile over the years; it wasn’t until 2009 that it opened its first office and hired its first CEO.
-The Rita Allen Foundation Scholars Program supports early-career biomedical scientists conducting pioneering research.
+PROFILE: The Rita Allen Foundation, based in Princeton, New Jersey, has been investing in “transformative ideas in their earliest stages to leverage their growth and promote breakthrough solutions to significant problems” since 1953.
+The foundation has kept a fairly low public profile over the years; it was not until 2009 that it opened its first office and hired its first CEO.
+The foundation supports science research through The Rita Allen Foundation Scholars Program.

-The Scholars program backs basic biomedical research in cancer, immunology, and neuroscience.
+The Scholars program supports early-career biomedical scientists conducting pioneering research in cancer, immunology, and neuroscience.
 Grantees receive grants of up to $110,000 per year for up to five years.
-The funds, according to the foundation, allows scientists to establish their own labs and “pursue research directions with above-average risk and promise.”
+The funds, according to the foundation, allow scientists to establish their own labs and “pursue research directions with above-average risk and promise.”

 Scholar program funds must be used for direct project expenses, which includes up to 50 percent of the grantee’s compensation.
-To get a broader sense of the research Allen backs, browse its listing of recent scholars.
+To get a broader sense of the foundation’s funding priorities, browse its listing of recent scholars.